 Turning our schools into vibrant places for learning and living examples of the societies we aspire to become will require deep and widespread cultural change in classrooms, schools, and entire educational systems.
 Throughout history, social movements have been the most powerful vehicles for widespread cultural change, and in their logic of operation lie the keys to liberating learning.
 Building on his previous keynote at the Annual conference, Santiago will discuss the importance of deliberately transforming the pedagogical core, creating cultures of robust collaboration within and between school divisions, and leveraging and influencing the larger education system.
 Furthermore, he will offer key principles of action to turn leadership into a vehicle to liberate learning across Alberta.

-Santiago will also offer follow up concurrent sessions and have time available to meet with school authority teams.
-He will also offer a concluding keynote based on “witnessing” CASS members learning and reflecting research based on the Alberta context.
+Santiago will also offer a concluding keynote based on “witnessing” CASS members learning and reflecting research based on the Alberta context.

 Conference Reading and Resource Materials